elijahjibben/wynncraft-rekindled-modpack/README.md

 ## Prism Launcher
 1. Download [Prism Launcer](https://prismlauncher.org/) and sign in with your Microsoft/Minecraft account.
+2. Press "Add Instance" in the top right corner.
+3. Select the Modrinth panel, and search for "Wynncraft: Rekindled"
+4. Make sure the latest version is selected  and press "Ok".
-2. Download the .zip version of the modpack from the [GitHub Releases](https://github.com/elijahjibben/wynncraft-rekindled-modpack/releases) panel.
+5. Navigate to the modpack's [GitHub Releases](https://github.com/elijahjibben/wynncraft-rekindled-modpack/releases) panel.
-3. Drag and drop into the Prism Launcher menu.
-4. Select "Ok"
-5. Right click -> Rename if desired
-6. Launch the game and follow Step Three.
+6. Download the file "bobby.zip".
+This allows you to increase your render distance beyond the server limit of 9 chunks.
+7. In Prism, select the modpack then press folder.
+8. Follow Step Two to install the bobby configuration.

 ## Manually (Minecraft Launcher)
 1. Download the .zip version of the modpack from the [GitHub Releases](https://github.com/elijahjibben/wynncraft-rekindled-modpack/releases) panel.